 Volunteering for development

-Through our volunteering for development approach, we strengthen the agency of young people and women, people with disabilities and other marginalized groups, strategic networks and alliances to:
+Through our volunteering for development approach, we strengthen the agency and voice of women, small scale food producers, and young people and their networks to:

 - Ensure a holistic focus on young girls and women’s empowerment – building on their control over incomes, food security, addressing violence against women, unpaid care work, and protecting women’s sexual and reproductive health and rights.